 Using crack is associated with an increased risk of developing blood clots and can create gastrointestinal issues, including the development of ulcers and perforations in the stomach and intestines.

-Crack lung, which is an abnormally rapid lung clearance found in a crack user, may be at least partially reversible after a 3 month span of time where the user is abstinent from the use of crack.
+Crack lung, an abnormally rapid lung clearance found in a crack user, may be at least partially reversible after 3 months when the user abstains from using crack.